ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 While there are many ways one can bulk, pasta shouldn’t be a top priority in your meal plan.
 Food choices should be based on the following three factors: cost, convenience and calorie/macro content.
 If you’re looking to bulk up and stay lean, then opt for foods that score high under all three of these.

-– Brown rice or even black rice is an awesome alternative to pasta, being more nutrient dense and lower GI.
+– Brown rice or even black rice is an awesome alternative to pasta, being more nutrient-dense and with lower GI.

 Is Pasta Good For Bulking? – Conclusion